kyleoettle/feature_flags/README.md

 # Feature Flags Demo (.NET 9.0)

+**Created as part of this blog post: https://www.oettle.me/blog/targeted-feature-flags**

 This project demonstrates feature flag management in a .NET 9.0 Web API using Azure App Configuration and Microsoft.FeatureManagement.
 It supports user targeting and dynamic feature control.

 ## Prerequisites